Android app Tactile Clock vibrates the current time

 Posted by Eric Scheibler at May 6, 2016

 The app is free software.
 You can find the links to the play store, a f-droid repository and the source code below.
-The latest version was released on December 16th, 2025.

 How it works